MHaringa/insurancerating/docs/reference/rating_table.md

-# Include reference group in regression output
+# Build rating tables from fitted pricing models

-Extract coefficients in terms of the original levels of the coefficients rather than the coded variables.
+`rating_table()` extracts model coefficients in tariff-table form.
+It adds the reference level for factor variables, can exponentiate GLM coefficients into relativities, and can add exposure by risk-factor level when the model data are available.

 `rating_table()` is intended for fitted models: